 Tetranychus urticae is a cosmopolitan highly polyphagous pest recorded from 124 countries and 1169 plant species (Migeon and Dorkeld, 2019).
 It has two different colour morphs (green and red), which can be observed in sympatry (Auger et al., 2013).
 These colour morphs do not vary systematically in geographic distribution or physiological parameters.
 It is an arrhenotokous species, meaning that fertilized eggs from diploid females produce diploid females, while unfertilized eggs produce haploid males (Helle and Bolland, 1967).
 Sex ratio is usually female biased (between 60 to 70% of females), and shifts in sex ratio are one way populations respond to changing environments (Crozier, 1985).

 Tetranychus urticae feeds by piercing leaf parenchyma cells with its stylet and sucking out the cell contents (Tomczyk and Kropczyńska, 1985).
 It develops from egg to adult in 10 days (Sabelis, 1981) at 25°C and is, as many Tetranychidae species, commonly reared between 20 and 25°C (Crooker, 1985).
+The embryonic (egg) development represents almost a half of the total duration of the development from egg laying to the adult hood.
+It is followed by three mobile stages interspersed by three immobile molting stages (Sabelis,1981).
 At 25°C, one female can lay a mean of 70 to 130 eggs throughout her reproductive life of approximately two weeks.
 Most eggs are laid in the first week with peak fecundity at three days after emergence (Sabelis, 1981).

 Origin of mites

 We sampled T. urticae populations from 12 locations in Europe that represent a wide range of climatic conditions (Migeon et al., 2019) and where the mite can develop (Litskas et al., 2019) (Table 1, Figure 1).
-Greece and Cyprus have dry hot summers, France and the United-Kingdom have wetter summers and Spain and Italy are intermediate.
+At each location, 30-50 females were collected to found laboratory populations as described below.

 2 Climate data